Ultis/rawr/ReadMe.txt

-Rawr Beta 14
+Rawr Beta 15
 ------------
- Welcome to Rawr b14.
-In this beta are two new models: ProtWarr and Healadin.
-There's also a slew of new features, across all models, and numerous model-specific fixes/additions/changes.
-Some highlights are Threat for Bears, Sequence Reconstruction for Mage, a massively updated (and much more accurate) calculation model for Moonkin, Mac support, an upgrade list builder, and a much more intelligent Optimizer.
+ Welcome to Rawr b15.
+In this beta are a whopping *six* new models: Tree, RestoSham, DPSWarr (Arms-only for this release), Hunter (BM-only for this release), Tankadin, and HolyPriest.
+We've also significantly improved the Moonkin, Warlock, and Retribution models with all the latest theorycrafting knowledge.
+Please note that all these new models are not 100% complete, see below for details, so please give us feedback on them!

 Anyway, as usual, thanks very much for testing Rawr.
 If you can make it crash, great.
 If it doesn't crash, but does something that looks wrong, great.
 If some calculations look wrong to you, that's cool too.
 Anything like that that goes wrong, or anything else that you find weird, or anything that you think would be more useful or easy to use if done differently, *let me know*!
 Please forgive me for writing so much in the readme, but please: *>*>*>at least read the FAQ below, and the Instructions section at the bottom<*<*<*.

 FAQ
 ---
+ Q: I get a "Cannot access disposed object." error.
+How can I fix that?
+ A: There's a bug in the .NET Framework 2.0 which causes this on some machines.
+The only known fix right now is to uninstall it, and then reinstall the latest .NET Framework from Microsoft.

  Q: I get an error on load, "To run this application you must first install..." or "The application failed to initialize properly (0xc0000135)."
 How do I fix this?
  A: Install .NET Framework 2.0 from Microsoft.
 If it still doesn't work, uninstall .NET Framework completely, reinstall .NET Framework 2.0, and try Rawr again.
 Download link for .NET Framework 2.0 from Microsoft: http://go.microsoft.com/fwlink/?linkid=32168